 It was in 1975 that the Vietnam War came to an end with the sudden collapse of the South Vietnamese regime.
 The iconic image of that event was a helicopter taking off from the roof of the US Embassy in Saigon carrying diplomatic and military personnel to safety aboard an offshore aircraft carrier.

 The Vietnam War was one of the main events of the Cold War — three decades of combat that began in 1946 with the French attempting to regain their colonies in Southeast Asia.
 That stage of the war ended in 1954 with French defeat at the Battle of Dien Bien Phu.
 The result was the division of Vietnam into two zones, North and South.
 As French influence waned in South Vietnam, little by little the US took on the war the French had abandoned.
-You get a vivid glimpse of the early stage of American engagement in Graham Greene’s novel “The Quiet American” or the film version of the book in which Michael Caine plays a jaded British journalist trying to make sense of what a very quiet American is up to.
+You get a vivid glimpse of the early stage of American engagement in Graham Greene’s novel “The Quiet American” or the film version of the book in which Michael Caine plays a jaded British journalist trying to make sense of what a very quiet American (in fact a CIA agent) is up to.

 The US objective was to prevent the Communist regime in North Vietnam from taking over the South.
 This meant not only taking sides in a civil war but covertly creating the Saigon government we were supporting.
 Does this sound a little like current events in, for example, Iraq and Afghanistan and Libya?